XPRNetwork/ts-smart-contract-docs/src/guides/key-value.md

         "next_key": ""
     }
     ```
-16. There is one more way how you can get access to the data inside the blockchain - using Proton API for this.
+16. There is one more way how you can get access to the data inside the blockchain - using XPR Network API for this.
     Let's try it.
-    1. Install Proton Api package using NPM - `npm install --save @proton/api`
+    1. Install XPR Network Api package using NPM - `npm install --save @proton/api`
     2. Create a new file `api.ts` and edit it the following way:
         ```ts
         import { ApiClass } from '@proton/api'